 (In this section of my site I rotate through my older articles for your reading pleasure.
 For my most current content, subscribe to LinkMoses Private.)

-Over the past month there have been several high profile cases where owners of one web site have sues or threatened to sue owners of another web site for linking to them.
-I know on first glance this sounds crazy, and to be honest, it *IS* crazy.
-After all, if links are illegal then every search engine, every directory, and every link list is illegal, and would have to be shut down.
+Over the past month, there have been several high profile cases where owners of one website have sued or threatened to sue owners of another website for linking to them.
+I know at first glance this sounds crazy, and to be honest, it *IS* crazy.
+After all, if links are illegal then every search engine, every directory, and every link list is illegal and would have to be shut down.
 After all, what is Google but a database of deep links?
 Take away Yahoo‘s links to other sites, to news headlines and stock quotes, and you have nothing.

 In my opinion, there are only a couple specific instances where linking to someone else’s content might be seen as illegal (caveat: I’m not a lawyer).
 First, if a link on your site when clicked loads someone else’s content into a frame on your site, so that the user has no idea where that content came from, then you’re on thin ice morally if not legally.
 Don’t do it.

 Second, if the site you are linking to has stated on their site that linking is strictly prohibited, or requires permission first, then don’t link to them unless you have it.

 Some lawyers tell me linking policies are unenforceable anyway.
 But rather than spending money to find out, why not just solve the problem via your own web server software.

 For the overwhelming majority of websites, links are gold.
 We all want links.
 If you don’t want your content linked, why did you put it online in the first place?